markgalassi/wodehouse_writers/README.md

      - The Secret Nine
    - Whiffle
      - On the Care of the Pig
+   - Lady Florence Craye
+     - Spindrift (also made into a play)
    - Ralston McTodd
    - Reginald Sprockett
    - Eileen Peevey